Failure to appear

-A "failure to appear" (FTA) occurs when a defendant or respondent does not come before a tribunal as directed in a summons.
-FTAs are also known as "bail jumping."
+A "failure to appear" (FTA), also known as "bail jumping", occurs when a defendant or respondent does not come before a tribunal as directed in a summons.
 In the United States, FTAs are punishable by fines, incarceration, or both when committed by a criminal defendant.
 The severity of the punishment depends on the seriousness of the criminal charges that were the subject of the missed proceeding.
 An FTA may trigger a bench warrant for the defendant's arrest and impair their eligibility for bail and pretrial release in subsequent proceedings.

 In the United States

 Historically

 Punishments for FTAs originated out of courts' contempt powers.
-The Judiciary Act of 1789, the first federal framework governing pretrial detention, did not single out FTAs for punishment but decreed that there should be sanctions for "all contempts of authority."
-Specific penalties for FTAs emerged on the heels of the federal government's campaign to prosecute Communist leaders under the Smith Act of 1940, which made it a crime to "knowingly or willfully advocate, abet, advise, or teach the duty, necessity, desirability, or propriety of overthrowing or destroying any government in the United States."
+The Judiciary Act of 1789, the first federal framework governing pretrial detention, did not single out FTAs for punishment but decreed that there should be sanctions for "all contempts of authority".
+Specific penalties for FTAs emerged on the heels of the federal government's campaign to prosecute Communist leaders under the Smith Act of 1940, which made it a crime to "knowingly or willfully advocate, abet, advise, or teach the duty, necessity, desirability, or propriety of overthrowing or destroying any government in the United States".
 After the Supreme Court affirmed the convictions of eleven Communist leaders under the Smith Act in Dennis v.
 United States, four of the defendants fled in July 1951.
 All four leaders either turned themselves in or were later apprehended, but their flight would inspire Congress to enact punishments for FTAs three years later:The Federal bail jumping statute was first enacted in 1954 to fill the void in the criminal law highlighted by the conduct of fleeing fugitives who were leaders of the Communist Party.
 The only available penalties, at that time, were forfeiture of money and contempt proceedings.
 In the absence of an indictable offense of bail jumping, defendants were able to buy their freedom by forfeiting their bonds and taking the risk that they could go unapprehended.
 Even if apprehended, many defendants could hide for periods long enough for the government's case, especially for major offenses, to grow weaker because of the unavailability of witnesses, memory lapses, and the like, and thereby defeat the government's prosecutive efforts.
 They would then be subject only to the criminal contempt charge, the sentence for which was usually of considerably less gravity than for the original offense.
 These were the reasons that led to the original Federal bail jumping statute of 1954.As of 1954, few FTA statutes existed at the state level.
 New York and Minnesota were among the earliest adopters of statutes penalizing FTAs, but these laws were rarely used in practice.
 By 1966, only seven states had separate sanctions for FTAs.
 Over thirty states implemented FTA-specific penalties over the next two decades.
 These laws coincided with a growing national concern about dangerous defendants and the perceived need for greater deterrence in the pretrial system.